Banten: Languages

 The province's dominant language is Sundanese.
 Its indigenous people speak a dialect derived from archaic Sundanese, classified as informal in modern Sundanese.

 The Mataram Sultanate tried to control West Java, including Banten; the Sultanate of Banten defended its territory except for Banten.
 In the mountains and most of present-day Banten, the "loma" version of the Sundanese language is dominant; this version is considered "harsh" by people from Parahyangan.
 Bantenese is commonly spoken, especially in the southern Pandeglang and Lebak Regencies.
 Near Serang and Cilegon, the Javanese Banyumasan dialect is spoken by about 500,000 people.
 In northern Tangerang, Betawi is spoken by Betawi immigrants.
 Indonesian is also widely spoken, especially by urban migrants from other parts of Indonesia.
 The Baduy people speak the Baduy language, also an archaic form of Sundanese.

 Religion

-Most residents are Muslims, and the Banten Sultanate was one of the largest Islamic kingdoms on the island of Java.
+Most residents are Muslims (94.85% of population), and the Banten Sultanate was one of the largest Islamic kingdoms on the island of Java.
 The province also has other ethnicities and religions, including the Benteng Chinese community in Tangerang and the Baduy people who practice Sunda Wiwitan in Kanekes, Leuwidamar, Lebak Regency.

 Based on archaeological data, early Banten society was influenced by the Hindu-Buddhist Tarumanagara, Sriwijaya and Sunda Kingdoms.
 According to the Babad Banten, Sunan Gunung Jati and Maulana Hasanuddin spread Islam extensively in the region.
 Maulana Yusuf reportedly engaged in da'wah in the interior, and conquered Pakuan Pajajaran.

 The sultan of Banten's genealogy reportedly traced back to Muhammad, and the ulamas were influential.
 Tariqa Sufism developed in the region.